Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Think along the lines of a focus group.
 These consumers will be able to offer their direct feedback on what you’re offering.
 Whether they give those results directly to you or post them online, it’s a great way to get the word out there.

 But don’t just take my word for it.
-Word of mouth marketing has been proven to be successful.
+Word-of-mouth marketing has been proven to be successful.

 Word of Mouth Marketing Statistics That Prove It’s Worth Your Investment